Pay Dues or Join with MyIFB

 Party for the PollinatorsQuick tips for creating your own pollinator garden

-A third of the food and drink individuals consume depends on pollination.
-As a keystone group, the survival of many other plant and animal species depends on pollinators for their survival.
+A third of the food and drink that individuals consume depends on pollination.
+As a keystone group, the survival of many other plant and animal species depends on pollinators.
 Pollinators include bees, butterflies, moths, beetles, flies, birds, and bats.

 However, pollinator numbers have declined steadily due to habitat loss, degradation, and fragmentation as well as insecticide, pesticide, disease, parasite, and invasive plant pressure.

-A pollinator garden is a garden that is planted predominately with plants that provide nectar or pollen for a range of pollinating insects.
+A pollinator garden is a garden that is planted predominantly with plants that provide nectar or pollen for a range of pollinating insects.

 To learn more about resources for creating pollinator habitat.